konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateCLI.md

 EOF
 ```
 The explanations below refer to the callouts in the sample code above.
 * (1) Use the default hook-runner image or specify a custom image.
-A playbook does not need to be specified, if a custom image is.
+A playbook does not need to be specified if a custom image is.
 * (2) **Optional:** Base64-encoded Ansible playbook.
 The image must be hook-runner if a playbook is specified.

 7. Create a Plan manifest for the migration: